zahrahalharbi/MyJourney/README.md

 # Challenge 3 - Make Someone’s Life Easier

-##Topics Included in this Readme File:
+## Topics Included in this Readme File:
-Big Idea
+1. Big Idea
-Challenge Statement
+2. Challenge Statement
-Solution Concept
+3. Solution Concept
-List of technologies I used to develop this app Upcoming Features a brief demo of the app
+4. List of technologies I used to develop this app
+5. Upcoming Features
+6. A brief demo of the app
-Challenge Summary
+7. Challenge Summary

 ## Our Big Idea: